najamnazar/najamnazar.github.io/_pages/about.md

   - /about.html
 ---

-I am a passionate educator and researcher specializing in Software Engineering with over **8 years of teaching and research experience** across leading universities in Australia, Europe, and Asia.
-Currently, I serve as a **Lecturer (Education Specialist - Level B)** at the [University of Adelaide](https://set.adelaide.edu.au/computer-and-mathematical-sciences/), where I shape the future of Software Engineering, Data Science, Cybersecurity, and Programming education.
+I am a passionate educator and researcher specialising in Software Engineering with over **8 years of teaching and research experience** across leading universities in Australia, Europe, and Asia.
+Currently, I have an adjunct affiliation with the [Department of Software Systems and Cyber Security (SSC)](https://www.monash.edu/it/ssc), [Faculty of Information Technology (FIT)](https://www.monash.edu/it), Monash University, Australia, where I **supervise Master’s and PhD students** and conduct **independent as well as collaborative research** in MSR and AI4SE.
+Previously, I serve as a **Lecturer (Education Specialist - Level B)** at the [University of Adelaide](https://set.adelaide.edu.au/computer-and-mathematical-sciences/), where I lead the review and refresh of course materials, ensuring cutting‑edge curriculum delivery across Software Engineering, Data Science, and Cybersecurity disciplines.

 My unique blend of academic excellence and industry certification (**Professional Scrum Master I**) enables me to bridge theoretical knowledge with practical industry needs, preparing students for real world challenges.